wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 ## Chain ID

-Chain ID is a symbol that passed over a network during a handshake and allow nodes not to connect to the nodes of other networks.
+Chain ID is a symbol that is passed over a network during a handshake and allows nodes not to connect to the nodes of other networks.

 The chain ID is used while building account addresses, therefore, an address on one blockchain network cannot be used on another network.
-The chain ID is also indicated in transactions si it is impossible to move transactions between different blockchain networks.
+The chain ID is also indicated in transactions so it is impossible to move transactions between different blockchain networks.

 | Blockchain Network | Chain ID |
 | :--- | :--- |